-This exemption application is expressly submitted to fulfill Congress' goal in passing Section 333(a) through (c) of the Reform Act.
-This law directs the Secretary of Transportation to consider whether certain unmanned aircraft systems may operate safely in the national airspace system (NAS) before completion of the rulemaking required under Section 332 of the Reform Act.
-In making this determination, the Secretary is required to determine which types of UASs do not create a hazard to users of the NAS or the public or pose a threat to national security in light of the following:
+This petition for exemption is submitted to fulfill Congress' goal in passing Section 333(a) through (c) of the Reform Act.
+Congress has directed the FAA "to safely accelerate the integration of civil unmanned aircraft systems into the national airspace system."
+Pursuant to Section 333 of the Reform Act, the FAA Administrator is to consider whether certain unmanned aircraft systems may operate safely in the National Airspace ("NAS") before completion of the formal UAS rulemaking, based on the following considerations:

-- The UAS's size, weight, speed, and operational capability - Operation of the UAS in close proximity to airports and populated areas; and - Operation of the UAS within visual line of sight of the operator.
+- The UAS's size, weight, speed, and operational capability; - · Operation of the UAS in close proximity to airports and populated areas; and - Operation of the UAS within the visual line of sight of the operator.

-Reform Act Section 333 (a).
-Lastly, if the Secretary determines that such vehicles "may operate safely in the national airspace system, the Secretary Shall establish requirements for the safe operation of such aircraft in the national airspace system."
-ID Section 333(c) (emphasis added)
+If the Secretary determines that such vehicles "may operate safely in the National Airspace System, the Secretary shall establish requirements for the safe operation of such aircraft in the National Airspace System".